ealtili/Blog/Financial_Derivatives.md

 ***Arbitrageurs*** arbitrage is the practice of taking advantage of a price difference between two or more markets.
 It usually involves the simultaneous purchase and sale of an asset.
 The profit being the difference between the market prices.
-Arbitrage is a trade that profits by exploiting price differences of identical or extremely similar financial instruments on different markets or in different forms our patrasche exists as a result of market inefficiencies it provides a mechanism to ensure that prices do not deviate substantially from fair value for long periods of time when the term arbitrage is used by academics an arbitrage is a transaction that involves no negative cash flow at any probabilistic or temporal State and the
+Arbitrage is a trade that profits by exploiting price differences of identical or extremely similar financial instruments on different markets or in different forms.
+Arbitrage exists as a result of market inefficiencies.
+It provides a mechanism to ensure that prices do not deviate substantially from fair value for long periods of time.
+TheArbitrage is used by academics an arbitrage is a transaction that involves no negative cash flow at any probabilistic or temporal State and the